-Grades: 10-12 Homework Rating: Medium-High Standard: NCAA
+Course Number: 6091 Grades: 10-12 Standard: NCAA Prerequisite: None History of Religions and Cultures Credit: .5 Homework Rating: Medium-High

 This class will survey themes in various religious traditions.
 The course studies how these religious traditions conceive of gods and world orders founders and saviors practice and communities.
 The course will look at their history and contemporary status.
 The class will also look at the Philosophies of life.
 Emphasis is placed on analysis and interpretation of documents, essay writing and in class discussion.
 The following topics will be covered in depth: Islam, Judaism, Christianity, Hinduism, Buddhism, and Myths and Personal Philosophies